-The first step is for the clinician to sterilize your nose and the area around it with an antiseptic liquid.
+The first step is to sterilize your nose with an antiseptic liquid.

 Then we will apply a numbing cream so that you will feel minimal discomfort.
 You will still feel the pressure of the needle injecting your nose, but there will typically be no pain.

-This numbing cream only takes about 15 minutes to kick in, so as soon as it’s active, we will start the actual filler injections.
+The numbing cream takes about 20-30 minutes to kick in.
+As soon as it’s active, we will start the injections.

 We will then apply filler around the bump on your nose, or fill out the part of your nose whose curve or shape we want to correct.

-After the injection, we will typically massage the filler to distribute it around and to sculpt the perfect look.
+After the injection, we will typically massage the filler to sculpt the perfect look.